Skip to content

 They have tried stopping these tsunamis of rubbish using an innovative barrier called Trashfence.
 This was a trial in Rio Motagua, Guatemala.

-It all starts at a local landfill site in Guatemala City, which is right next to the Rio Las Vacas.
+It all started at a local landfill site in Guatemala City, which is right next to the Rio Las Vacas.

 Heavy rainfall causes this rubbish to be washed into the river, where it then goes downstream.
 Some of those who live outside the city downstream do not have access to this site and just dump their waste straight into the river illegally.
 Much of the waste then gets funnelled into a hydropower plant.
 But the rubbish isn’t contained here.